Skip to main content

 A. Certain emergency conditions exist;

-B. Unique opportunity to obtain supplies or services at a substantial savings to School;
+B. Unique opportunity to obtain supplies or services at a substantial savings to

 C. Auction;